pitluga/capistrano-template/README.md

 ### template_bindings

 An array of bindings that represent the search path for variables when rendering templates.
 An extension point to allow external sources for data.
-Defaults to ```[Bindings::CapistranoBinding.new]```
+Defaults to ```[Bindings::CapistranoBinding.new(self)]```

 ## Contributing